Tom Petty and the Heartbreakers

-The band's music was characterized as both Southern rock and heartland rock, cited alongside artists such as Bruce Springsteen, Bob Seger, and John Mellencamp as progenitors of that genre that arose in the late 1970s and 1980s.
+Although Petty was insistent that the band's musical style be referred to as simply rock and roll, the Heartbreakers' music was characterized as both Southern rock and heartland rock, cited alongside artists such as Bruce Springsteen, Bob Seger, and John Mellencamp as progenitors of the latter genre, which arose in the late 1970s and early 1980s.
 While the heartland rock movement waned in the 1990s, the band remained active and popular, touring regularly until Petty's death in 2017, after which the Heartbreakers disbanded.
 Their final studio album, Hypnotic Eye, was released in 2014.

 The band was inducted into the Rock and Roll Hall of Fame in 2002, their first year of eligibility.
 Although most of their material was produced and performed under the name "Tom Petty and the Heartbreakers", Petty released three solo albums, the most successful of which was Full Moon Fever (1989).
 In these releases, some members of the band contributed as collaborators, producing and performing as studio musicians.

 History

 Early years and first two albums (1974–1978)

-Petty's early bands included the Sundowners, the Epics, and Mudcrutch.
-In 1974, Mudcrutch signed with Shelter Records and re-located to Los Angeles, California.
-They released one single, "Depot Street", in 1975, which failed to chart; the group consequently disbanded.
+As a teenager, Tom Petty joined or formed several bands in his hometown of Gainesville, Florida, included the Sundowners and the Epics, with Petty playing guitar and bass and singing as needed.
+In 1970, he and fellow North Central Florida resident Mike Campbell (lead guitar) formed Mudcrutch, with Benmont Tench (keyboards) joining in 1972.
+The band was a local success, eventually playing gigs across Florida, enjoying regular residences at popular clubs, and organizing music festivals at "Mudcrutch Farm", a large empty lot adjacent to the small house where most band members lived.
+In 1974, Mudcrutch relocated to Los Angeles, California in attempt to gain the attention of a major record label.
+Leon Russell signed them to Shelter Records, but their 1975 debut single "Depot Street" failed to chart, and after failing to record another single to their label's satisfaction, Mudcrutch disbanded.